top of page

 A New Theory on the Peopling of the Americas

 It is now widely accepted that, before the Clovis ever stepped foot in the Americas through the ice-free corridor, other groups of people got here first, most likely by boat and most likely at many different times in pre-history.
-Sometimes, archaeologists are now discovering, people in the Americas even returned to Asia!
+Sometimes, archaeologists are now discovering, people in the Americas even returned back to Asia!

 Although still heavily debated, archaeologists now believe that smaller groups of people from Asia used boats to skirt along the ice sheets and the coast of Canada to reach modern-day Washington, Oregon, California and far beyond, at least 15,000 years ago, and probably long before that.
 (Some of the oldest archaeological sites on the west coast of the United States, for example, are on the Channel Islands off of Los Angeles, California, rather than inland, meaning, these early people were more comfortable with the ocean than they were with the land.
 The Channel Island sites date to around 13,000 years ago, including a human skeleton, which is extremely rare to find from this time period.)

 A controversial, but scientifically solid site in Chile called Monte Verde shows that people were living and trading in the very southern parts of South America as early as 18,500 years ago!
 That’s 5,000 years before the Clovis!
-This means South America might have been “colonized” earlier than North America.
+This means South America might have been “settled” earlier than North America.

 Did these same people exploring the coast of South America cut across the Amazon River to reach the Atlantic Ocean (the Amazon flows from west to east) and, eventually, Cuba and Florida?
 Or did they cut across the land in Panama and follow the Gulf of Mexico around the shores of Texas, eventually discovering the mouth of the Mississippi River and Florida?